aljawaid/KanboardSupport/README.md

 - **Application Information**
   - Displays Kanboard name, version and (if admin user) direct link to GitHub releases for Kanboard
   - Displays useful directory locations and session information
+  - Show if debug mode is enabled or not
 - **Database Connection**
   - Display basic database information (without password) from the config file
   - Moved SQLite database (upload/download) options from About page